This is the multi-page printable view of this section. Click here to print.

 Application typeWeb application

-Authorized JavaScript originshttps://search.yourdomain.com
+Authorized JavaScript originshttps://search.example.com

-Authorized redirect URIshttps://search.yourdomain.com/auth/_callback
+Authorized redirect URIshttps://search.example.com/auth/_callback

 The client ID and secret which will be needed later in the deployment process as described below.
 We recommend storing this information in a safe place (e.g. 1Password secure note) to be shared with your Deployment Engineer.